- Neutralisation of the anticoagulant action of unfractionated heparin

 Depends on the amount of heparin to be neutralised.

-Do not administer more than 50 mg for any one dose.
+- Do not administer more than 50 mg per dose.

 - According to clinical response.
 Monitor coagulation parameters.

 - May cause: hypotension, bradycardia and dyspnoea; allergic reactions, notably in diabetics treated by protamine-insulin.

 - If excessive doses are used, haemorrhage may persist or reappear, as protamine sulfate itself has some anticoagulant activity.

 - Administer by very slow IV (over 10 minutes) in order to reduce risks of hypotension and bradycardia.

 - Pregnancy: no contra-indication